Contact

 Suppose, for example, that you leave your estate outright to your surviving partner.
 If your partner starts a new relationship and has children, there is a risk that they leave their inheritance to their new family and your children will be left out of the will or have their share watered down.
 By setting up a life interest trust for them, you are ensuring that the inheritance goes to your own children without making life harder for your surviving partner.

 Life interest trusts especially benefit couples in complicated family structures.
-These include second and subsequent marriages, unmarried couples, families with step-children and those who co-own property with non-spousal family members, such as a parent and child.
+These include second and subsequent marriages, unmarried couples, families with step-children and those who own property jointly with non-spousal family members, such as a parent and child.

 Another benefit of life interest trusts is they can stop the value of the family home from being eroded by care home fees for the surviving spouse.
-The trust ensures that the surviving partner has a home to live in, whilst removing the home from their estate, which is means tested for care fees.
+When including a life interest in property clause in a will, the trust ensures that the surviving partner has a home to live in, whilst removing the home from their estate, which is means tested for care fees.

 What are the advantages and disadvantages of a life interest trust?